opensource-observer/oso/README.md

 #### Install dependencies

-From inside the `dbt` directory, run poetry to install the dependencies.
+From inside the root directory, run poetry to install the dependencies.

 ```bash
 $ poetry install